YordanGeorgiev/qto/README.md

 Your organisation:

 - has the need to constantly update comparably small ( less than 10k rows) hierarchy tables
-- has secured intranet access to a Linux box
+- has secured intranet access to a Linux box - aka using http is not an issue
-- has full trust to the persons in the org having http access for CRUD operations, as only basic auth over http exists
+- has full trust to the persons in the org for CRUD operations, as only basic auth over http exists
 - has the a need to load MANY tables into a postgres db, which might be changing constantly DDL wise
 - the API of having bigint id and uid as PK as well as default vals for nullable cols is acceptable
 - might have the need to save technical documentation in versioned md format